 Detox at a treatment facility usually begins with a physical assessment.
 The timeframe of Mescaline detox varies from person to person depending on the extent of a person’s dependence on Mescaline.
 Detox begins the minute a person stops using Mescaline and continues until all traces of Mescaline have cycled out of the body.

 The symptoms of withdrawal usually last for about two weeks, with most of the withdrawal symptoms beginning within 24 hours of detox.
 Over the span of about two weeks, a person will typically experience the range of psychological challenges which characterize Mescaline withdrawal.
 Once detox is over, a person should continue their recovery by taking advantage of opportunities for therapy and counseling so that they are more prepared to re-integrate into the world after conquering their Mescaline dependence.

 Start Recovery Today

-If you or someone you know is suffering from dependence on Mescaline or peyote, today is the day to start a journey to sobriety.
-Please contact a dedicated treatment professional for more information on rehabilitation and treatment centers which offer Mescaline detox.
+If you or someone you know is suffering from dependence on Mescaline or Peyote, today is the day to start a journey to sobriety.
+Please contact a dedicated treatment provider for more information on rehabilitation and treatment centers.
 Anyone can defeat Mescaline abuse with determination and support.

 What are you struggling with?